 In April, a Conference on Genetics and Behaviour was held by the Human Capital and Economic Opportunity Global Working Group at the University of Chicago.

-The videos for the conference are now up, so as I watch through them, I’ll post links and some brief thoughts.
 The first session, with videos linked below, was on Genes and Socioeconomic Aggregates.
 The video and audio are average at times, and you might want to get the slides (links provided where available) as they are hard to read in the video at times.
 However, there are some good bits in all of the presentations.

 Cochran laid out some ideas that should be in the minds of economists, although he does not focus much attention on selling the ideas.
 Unfortunately, the questions at the end got derailed by epigenetics (my views approximate Cochran’s).
 One interesting argument by Cochran is that human environments tend be variable, as, in a Malthusian world, good times (when people breed like mad) tend to be followed by bad (too many people) which tend to be followed by good (people died in the bad).
 As a result, epigenetic transmission based on the current environment may be a poor strategy.